Hit and Run in Central Texas

 A serious traffic offense like fleeing the scene of an accident means Williamson County or Bell County prosecutors must prove their case beyond a reasonable doubt.
 Michael J. Price can defend you.

-Contact Law Office of Price & Wiggins, P.C. today at (512) 354-1880 to set up a free, confidential consultation that will let our Georgetown criminal defense lawyers review your case.
+Contact Law Office of Michael J. Price, P.C. today at (512) 354-1880 to set up a free, confidential consultation that will let our Georgetown criminal defense lawyers review your case.